-Hardware virtualization means abstracting functionality from physical components and originated already in the late 1960s.
+Hardware virtualization means abstracting functionality from physical components.
+This principle is used for sharing hardware by multiple logical instances - the virtual guest systems - and originated already in the late 1960s.
 Recently, the importance of virtualization has drastically increased due to its availability on commodity hardware, which allows multiple virtual guests to share a physical machine's resources.
 The resource access is scheduled and controlled by the virtual machine monitor (VMM), also called hypervisor.
 Different virtualization platforms have been implemented and are widely used in professional environments, e.g. data centers and research facilities like G-Lab [1], to increase efficiency and reliability of the offered resources.
-The resources that may be used by a virtual guest system as well as lower performance bounds regarding these resources are determined in service level agreements (SLA) between providers and customers.
+The resources that may be used by a virtual guest system as well as lower performance bounds regarding these resources are determined in service level agreements (SLAs) between providers and customers.
 The implementation of the VMM influences how well the resource allocation complies with these SLAs and to which extent different guests interfere with each other.
 Hence, a provider has to know the performance limitations, the impact factors, and the key performance indicators of the used VMM to ensure isolation and SLAs.